 Some apply for a fellowship because they want to improve their communities and create a better life for fellow citizens.
 Others feel the need to earn some money to supplement their retirement.

 What Encore staff discovered was that many retirees are interested in combining the desire for giving back with a paid role in which they can carry out this desire.
 Fellows earn up to $25,000 for 1,000 hours of work, usually over the course of one year.

 Upon completion, some stay on in a continuing role of some kind – including paid jobs – while others move on, having made a difference with their project.

-The Encore Fellows Program began 10 years ago in Silicon Valley where large corporations (beginning with Hewlett Packard and later including Intel) agreed to sponsor fellowships for retirees from their companies to support local nonprofits.
+The Encore Fellows Program began over a decade ago in Silicon Valley where large corporations (beginning with Hewlett Packard and later including Intel) agreed to sponsor fellowships for retirees from their companies to support local nonprofits.

 With those initial fellowships, Encore tested the concept and gradually it grew to a nation-wide program, having placed over 2,000 fellows across the United States in 10 years.

 Some fellowships are funded by the corporation where the person worked.
 In other cases, individuals who do not work for participating companies apply and the nonprofit organization puts up the funding.